dongligroup/ml-nn-studentpersistence/docs/report/main.typ

 Student success is a critical concern for educational institutions, influencing graduation rates, career outcomes, and societal contributions.
 However, predicting student success is complex, as factors such as socio-economic background, prior academic performance, and personal circumstances can significantly affect outcomes.
 Institutions face challenges in identifying students at risk of underperforming or dropping out, making it essential to develop methods for early intervention.

-Programs like the Helping Youth Pursue Education (HYPE)#cite(<armstrong2017>) initiative at Centennial College have demonstrated the importance of targeted support for students from underserved communities #cite(<maher2013>).
-HYPE’s focus on addressing barriers to post-secondary education for youth from disadvantaged backgrounds highlights the need for data-driven strategies to improve retention and success rates in higher education @armstrong2017.
+Programs like the Helping Youth Pursue Education (HYPE)#footnote([The HYPE program at Centennial College has given many young people new confidence to return to school by helping to overcome the economic and social barriers that may have interfered with school attendance in the past and by providing a nurturing, inclusive environment for youth aged 17-29, primarily living in the underserved neighbourhoods of Toronto.])#cite(<armstrong2017>)#cite(<hypecentennial>) initiative at Centennial College have demonstrated the importance of targeted support for students from underserved communities#cite(<maher2013>).
+HYPE’s focus on addressing barriers to post-secondary education for youth from disadvantaged backgrounds highlights the need for data-driven strategies to improve retention and success rates in higher education@armstrong2017.

 Artificial Intelligence (AI), particularly Neural Networks (NN), offers promising solutions in education.
 Neural networks can analyze large datasets, uncovering complex patterns that traditional methods may miss.
 This study uses AI to predict first-year persistence, a key indicator of student success, using a real-world dataset.
 The goal is to demonstrate how neural networks can improve prediction accuracy and provide insights for better supporting students, while addressing challenges such as missing data, class imbalance, and insufficient amount of data.

 = Methodology